libertine-linux/libertine/README.md

 	* This allows total versioning - something not other system using a package manager can achieve
 	* Use source control administrative policies to control all server definitions in your estate
 	* Cryptographic hashes are used to determine if rebuilds are required (like NixOS, but without the package management)
+	* Sadly this is not true for anything using `npm`; currently this is just grafana
 * Everything runs from RAM; disk is only used for persistent data if configured
 	* All data is lost on power off
 	* No need for a initrd, disk, etc; everything is inside one linux kernel image